BhallaLab/moose-core/INSTALL.md

 To make with profiling:
     $ cmake -DGPROF=ON -DCMAKE_BUILD_TYPE=Debug ..

+To make with NSDF support (requires installation of libhdf5-dev):
+    $ cmake -DWITH_NSDF=ON ..

 To install MOOSE into non-standard directory, pass additional argument `-DCMAKE_INSTALL_PREFIX=path/to/install/dir` to during configuration.
 E.g.,